 No longer do you have to dirty a skillet and sauté your meat on the stove and then add it to the pressure cooker.
 Multi-cookers are a one-stop cooking machine.

 Over the last five years, the Instant Pot Multi-Cooker name has become a household name and has developed a cult-like following.
 With good reason.
 People who were not anxious to cook and/or didn’t cook, are now enjoying cooking again.

 Many more companies are following suit and there are more multi-cooker options.
-A new multi-cooker on the market is the Mealthy MultiPot, which appears to be modeled after and designed to look and function like the Instant Pot DUO Plus, with a little Instant Pot Ultra thrown in.
+A new multi-cooker on the market is the Mealthy MultiPot.

-Mealthy’s extra accessories are shown on the bottom right.
+Mealthy’s extra accessories are shown on the bottom right of the chart.

 People have been wanting to know the differences between Mealthy MultiPot and Instant Pot DUO Plus.
 I’ve been a lover of the Instant Pot and user since 2011, so Mealthy asked me to compare the products to clear up any confusion.